Septicemia is when there is a presence of bacteria in the blood, which leads to infections that can be life-threatening.

 Treatment usually involves a hospital stay.
 Fluids and medications are given intravenously to help maintain blood pressure.

-Oxygen is administered to help with irregularities of breathing along with antibiotics to treat the infection.
+Oxygen is administered to help with irregular breathing and antibiotics to treat the infection.

 Blood transfusions and plasma will be given if there are abnormalities in blood clotting.
 Mechanical ventilation if the patient requires it.

-Once the infection is localized, the antibiotic will be equipped to specifically target the infection.
+Once the infection is localized, the antibiotic will be equipped to target the disease specifically.